-My current research revolves around the idea of self-reflection in the context of machine learning.
-More specifically, I am in the process of developing a framework that will allow learning systems that leverage several different learning mechanisms (i.e. algorithms) to “understand” how well each one of those mechanisms performs in different domains.
-It will also allow them to improve their learning rate by taking advantage of the “expertise” of each learning mechanism and by directing each such mechanism to learn more efficiently.
-I apply my research mainly in natural language understanding related domains.
+Previously, I did some research around the idea of self-reflection in the context of machine learning.
+More specifically, I developed a framework that allowed learning systems that leverage several different learning mechanisms (i.e. algorithms) to “understand” how well each one of those mechanisms performs in different domains (also related to the notion of truth mentioned in the previous paragraph).
+It also allow edthem to improve their learning rate by taking advantage of the “expertise” of each learning mechanism and by directing each such mechanism to learn more efficiently.

-Previously I graduated with a MEng in Electrical and Electronic Engineering from Imperial College London.
+Before I joined CMU, I graduated with an M.Eng. in Electrical and Electronic Engineering from Imperial College London.
 For my Master’s thesis I proposed a way to use topic modelling methods in order to perform human motion classification.

 I am from Athens, Greece!

 |May 26, 2017||Open sourced my TensorFlow for Scala library.|

 |Jul 29, 2016||Received the Carnegie Mellon University Presidential Fellowship.|